 Realize that you can generate happiness and joy from within.

-Many people have become possession junkies, although research clearly shows that above a certain (rather low) threshold, more material possessions does little or nothing to increase someone’s long-term sense of well-being and happiness.
+Many people value materialism above all else.
+However, research shows that above a certain (relatively low) threshold, more material possessions do little to increase someone's long-term well-being and happiness.

 Happiness and joy come from within, are free, and can be generated at will.